DHTMLX/docs-suite/docs/dataview/initialization.md

 });
 ~~~

+### Configuration properties

 There is a set of properties you can specify for DataView to optimize its configuration for your needs.
-Read the details below.

-### Configuration properties

-The detailed information on Dataview configuration options can be found in the [Dataview API overview](dataview/api/api_overview.md#properties) article.
+The detailed information on DataView configuration options can be found in the [Dataview API overview](dataview/api/api_overview.md#properties) article.

 Load data into DataView
 ---------------------